brandonlhill/Glimpse/README.md

 ----------------------------------------------------------------------
 ```

-### Note that you can screen of the tasks with the following command:
+### Note that you can run the GlimpseServerScript.py and the glimpse.py as Linux Services to ensure they stay running on reboot.

 ## Authors
 - [@brandonlhill](https://www.github.com/brandonlhill) the person who did all the work.